10 Simple & Important Agile Retrospective Ground Rules

 Respect for the opinions and perspectives of others

-This is another almost indispensable ground rule for agile retrospectives.
+This is another almost indispensable basic rule for agile retrospectives.
 It is important to listen actively and avoid interrupting others or rejecting or evaluating their ideas.
-One way to do this is to use techniques such as "paraphrasing" or "mirroring".
-This shows that you are actively listening and it encourages others to share their thoughts.
-It is also helpful to use "I" statements and not to make assumptions or jump to conclusions about others' ideas and statements.
+One way to do this is to use techniques such as “paraphrasing” or “mirroring”.
+This shows that you are actively listening and encourages others to share their thoughts.
+It is also helpful to use “I” statements and not make assumptions or jump to conclusions about the ideas and statements of others.

 Encouraging active participation of all team members